deficollective/defiscan/src/content/protocols/stakewise-v3/ethereum.md

 Stakewise V3 is deployed on Ethereum and Gnosis.
 This review is based on the Ethereum mainnet deployment.

-> Chain score: Low
+> Chain score: *Low*

 ## Upgradeability

 StakeWise v3 relies on a range of upgradeable components, both at the bytecode level and through owner-controlled configuration parameters.
-Several contracts, such as the vault implementations, the OsToken suite, the Keeper, and the various factories, are deployed behind upgradeable proxy patterns or expose administrative entry points allowing their logic to be replaced.
-The entities with upgrade permissions (primarily the StakeWise DAO multisig, the Stakewise Multisig #1, and #2) therefore retain the ability to modify how core mechanisms behave, including the handling of deposits, redemptions, reward accounting, validator assignments and the overall minting and burning logic for OsToken.
+Several core contracts—including the vault implementations, the OsToken suite, the Keeper, and the various factories—are deployed behind upgradeable proxy patterns or expose administrative entry points that allow their logic to be replaced.
+The upgrade keys are held by a small set of actors: the [StakeWise DAO multisig](#security-council) controls the `OsToken`, `VaultController`, `VaultsRegistry`, and `Keeper`; [Stakewise Multisig #1](#security-council) controls the `Redeemer`, `MerkleDistributor`, and `MetaVaultFactory`; and [Stakewise Multisig #2](#security-council) manages the `EthFoxVault` logic.
+These roles can enact upgrades or parameter changes without enforced delays at the protocol layer, allowing them to modify core mechanisms such as deposit handling, redemptions, and validator assignments at any moment.

-In addition to full logic upgrades, a large number of parameter changes can be performed without modifying bytecode.
-These parameters include fee destinations, blocklist administration, validator roots, keeper thresholds, reward delays, liquidation settings, vault capacities, the controller of OsToken, and the set of redeemable positions in the redeemer.
-Because these parameters influence how assets flow through the system, how user positions evolve over time and how rewards are computed or distributed, changes made through these permissions can materially alter the behaviour users experience, even if the underlying logic contracts remain the same.

-The upgrade keys are held by a small set of actors, mainly the StakeWise DAO multisig (controlling OsToken, VaultController, VaultsRegistry, and Keeper), and Stakewise Multisig #1 (controlling the Redeemer, MerkleDistributor, and MetaVaultFactory).
-Additionally, a dedicated 2-of-4 Blocklist Manager handles daily censorship permissions, though its authority is granted by Stakewise Multisig #2.
-These roles are able to enact upgrades or parameter changes without enforced delays at the protocol layer.
-As a result, the entities controlling these keys can, at any moment, replace logic contracts or adjust parameters affecting how vault shares are minted or burned, how assets are redeemed, how validators are assigned, how blocklists are managed and how rewards are distributed.

 These permissions mean that upgrades can directly influence both the handling of user funds and the treatment of unclaimed staking rewards.
-Logic upgrades to vaults or controllers can modify withdrawal or redemption behaviour.
-Changes to validator roots or key managers can reassign the staking infrastructure associated with user deposits.
-Adjustments to liquidation or redemption configuration can affect how OsToken positions settle.
-Administrative control over fee settings, treasury recipients and reward distribution parameters can alter how yield flows through the system.
-In multiple cases, an incorrect or hostile upgrade would allow the responsible administrator to redirect assets, obstruct withdrawals or modify redemption terms in ways that affect users’ positions.
+A hostile or incorrect upgrade to the vault or controller logic could lead to the direct loss of user funds by obstructing withdrawals, modifying redemption terms, or even triggering the `burn` function (`OsToken` contract) to destroy user balances.
+Furthermore, administrative control over fee settings, treasury recipients, and reward distribution parameters allows for the loss of unclaimed yield by redirecting staking rewards and fee flows before they are claimed by users.
+Because these parameters influence how assets flow through the system and how user positions evolve, changes made through these permissions can materially alter protocol behavior, even if the underlying logic contracts remain unchanged.

-> Upgradeability score: High
+> *Upgradeability* score: *High*

 ## Autonomy

-StakeWise v3 operates through several external and internal dependencies that influence its behaviour and determine how user funds and rewards are handled.
-These dependencies include the validator infrastructure managed by privileged entities, the oracle system feeding validator and reward data into the Keeper, and the multi-sig actors controlling key components such as vault implementations, OsToken parameters, the Redeemer, the MerkleDistributor and registry contracts.
-Because these dependencies provide inputs that the protocol relies on to recognise staking rewards, assign validators, process redemptions and compute vault accounting, their actions directly shape the system’s ongoing operation.

-The Keeper contract obtains validator and reward data from a set of approved oracle addresses.
-The StakeWise DAO multisig determines which oracles participate and how many signatures are required.
-Any incorrect reporting or coordinated failure of these oracles would affect the accounting of rewards and the system’s view of validator status.
-Similarly, validator management depends on the keysManager role, the validator root, deposit data registries and the infrastructure operators securing the underlying validators.
-These actors determine where user stake is deposited and how exited assets are handled.
-If these dependencies do not behave as expected, user funds or their associated rewards can be misdirected or become inaccessible.

-The protocol further depends on the behaviour of the multisigs controlling OsToken, VaultController, VaultsRegistry, the Redeemer and the MerkleDistributor.
-These entities may update parameters or logic that influence the solvency and redemption mechanics of OsToken, the whitelisting of vault factories and implementations, the composition of redeemable asset baskets and the distribution timing of staking rewards.
-Their actions therefore form part of the protocol’s operational dependencies and can materially influence how users interact with the system and how their positions evolve.

-These dependencies hold meaningful influence over both principal and yield.
-Changes or failures in validator operators, oracle sets or the multisigs controlling critical configuration can affect how the system accounts for staking activity, how vaults process redemptions and how OsToken positions settle.
-Because these dependencies have direct pathways to alter or interfere with the treatment of user funds, StakeWise v3 relies on actors whose behaviour can materially affect both custody and performance.
+StakeWise v3 relies on independent Node Operators and an Oracle network to maintain its ongoing operations.
+User funds are held within isolated *vaults* where withdrawal addresses are fixed to the protocol's smart contracts, preventing operators from directly controlling or siphoning principal.
+Nonetheless, the protocol's *Autonomy* is significantly dependent on the performance and honesty of the entities managing the underlying infrastructure.
+Node Operators can cause a loss of principal through slashing or inactivity penalties; however, StakeWise v3 minimizes this risk by localizing these penalties to individual *vaults* rather than the entire protocol.
+Furthermore, the *osETH* liquid staking token is protected by an overcollateralization buffer, requiring at least 1.1 ETH in a *vault* for every 1 *osETH* minted, which acts as a line of defense against slashing events.

+The second critical layer of autonomy resides in a set of [11 oracles](#dependencies) responsible for synchronizing data between the Ethereum Beacon Layer and the Execution Layer.
+These oracles report validator rewards and statuses to the *Keeper* contract, which is necessary for users to claim their yield.
+If this oracle network were to fail or collude, they could submit fraudulent Merkle roots to redirect accumulated staking rewards to unauthorized addresses before they are claimed by users.
+To mitigate the risk of operators holding funds hostage through unresponsiveness, the protocol relies on the oracle network and the [StakeWise DAO](#security-council) to manage encrypted exit signatures, ensuring that validators can be forcefully exited and funds returned even if an operator disappears.

-> Autonomy score: High
+> *Autonomy* score: *Medium*

 ## Exit Window